 The American Kirkham Product Corporation had been secretly preparing a plane to take part in the race, to be powered by a 24-cylinder, 1,250-hp X-2775 engine that was expected to give it a maximum speed of 300 mph.
 But the engine was not ready as time for the competition drew nigh, and the United States withdrew, leaving the race essentially a contest between Italy and Britain.

-Britain's entries included the Short Crusader, a biplane powered by an 860-hp Bristol Jupiter 9-cylinder radial engine, which crashed and killed its pilot, H.M.
-Schofield.
+Britain’s entries included the Short Crusader, a biplane powered by an 860-hp Bristol Jupiter 9-cylinder radial engine.
 Also present were two Supermarine S.5 monoplanes and three Gloster IV biplanes, all powered by 875-hp Napier Lion VIIB V-12 engines.